troncore/tron-factory/README.md

 # deploy start
 ./deploy.sh

-# after deployment
-The project is deployed to the /home/USERNAME/java-tron directory, and the deployment log can be viewed on the website.

 ```

+## Deployed nodes

+The default path of the node deployed through TRON FACTORY is in the `～/java-tron` directory,and the running logs of the node can be viewed on the server.

 ## Steps for usage